stefanpantic/cpp-design-patterns/README.md

 	- **Iterator (STL iterators, Iterator, Boost.IteratorFacade)** - An object that facilitates the traversal of a data structure.
 	- **Memento (Classic, Undo/Redo)** - A token/handle representing the system state.
 Lets us roll back to the state when the token was generated.
 May or may not directly expose state information.
 	- **Mediator (Chat Room, Event Broker)** - A component that facilitates communication between other components without them being aware of each other or having (direct) referential access to each other.
-	- **Observer** - An *observer* is an object that wishes to be informed about events happening in the system, typically by providing a callback to call when events occur.
+	- **Observer (Cannonical, Boost.Signals2)** - An *observer* is an object that wishes to be informed about events happening in the system, typically by providing a callback to call when events occur.
 The entity generating the events is sometimes called an *observable*.
+	- **State (State Machine, Boost.MSM)** - A pattern in which the object's behavior is determined by its state.
+An object transitions from one state to another (something needs to *trigger* the transition).
+A formalized construct which manages states and constructs is called a *state machine*.